“Tom’s innate ability to listen and empathise enabled me to relax and really explore the issues that were causing me some anxiety.”

 I also have a background in project management and management and at times feel those skills being called in.
 If, as we work together, you feel one or other hat would be most helpful for you at that point I will happily wear it and share my experience and skills in whatever form will make a positive difference for you!!

-Interruption: Interruptions are all around us and prevent us from letting out thinking go where it might.
-This process is about you and not about me so my preference is typically not to interrupt.
-That said, depending on where you are on your journey and what you are looking for we may need to reflect together on what feels right in a given circumstance.
+Interruptions are all around us and prevent us from letting out thinking go where it might.
+This process is about you and not about me, so my preference is typically not to interrupt.
+That said, depending on where you are on your journey and what you are looking for, we may need to reflect together on what feels right in a given circumstance.

-Safe space: The idea is that we can create a safe space where you can just be.
-That’s the starting point.
-There is often a sense of “can I really talk about that in coaching?” – I would simply say put out there what you need to say and let’s take it from there.
+The idea is that we can create a safe space where you can just be.
+That’s the starting point for opening up a deep space.
+There is often a sense of “can I really talk about that?” – my view is to say what you need to say and let’s take it from there.